-Government Shuts Down As Congress Fails To Pass Funding Measure
+Congress In Saturday Session, But No Clear Path To End Shutdown

 Polling released Friday from both Washington Post/ABC News and CNN found that most Americans would blame Trump and Republicans over Democrats in the event a shutdown occurred.
 However, CNN also found a majority said approving a budget deal was more important than finding a way to advance DACA.

 As NPR's Brian Naylor reported, if the shutdown continues, essential services will continue and essential workers would remain on the job, though unpaid.
-Active duty military will be unaffected, along with postal services.
+Active duty military will stay in service, along with post offices.
 In a change from the last time the government shut down in October 2013, the Interior Department announced it will work to keep national parks open and "as accessible as possible."